davidjeck/graphicsbook/graphicstext/README.txt

 Here is a little more information for people who would like to try producing modified versions of the textbook...

+The original "graphicstext" folder is actually a project for the Eclipse IDE.
+If you would like to edit the sources in Eclipse, you should install the Eclipse XML tools.

 The XML files that define the sections of the various chapters in the book can be found in one directory per chapter.
 The directories are named c1-introduction, c2-graphics2d, c3-gl1geom,